david415/ansible-tor/README.md

-This playbook demonstrates configuring a tor bridge with an obfsproxy installed from my git repo so that the bananaphone pluggable transport is available.
+This playbook demonstrates configuring a tor bridge with an obfsproxy installed from my git repo so that the bananaphone pluggable transport is available (it has not been merged upstream).

+Bananaphone provides tor over markov chains!
+If you have sensitive or interesting documents then please consider operating a bananaphone bridge utilizing these text corpuses.
 Read about the bananaphone pluggable transport for tor - http://bananaphone.io/